 Then, roll the cookie dough back into a ball and roll in cinnamon sugar.

 STEP 7: Chill the dough.
 Chill the dough again for 30 minutes.

-STEP 8: Bake the cookies.
-Bake these for 13-15 minutes on large cookie sheets.
+STEP 8: Bake cookies.
+Bake these for 13-15 minutes on large cookie sheets until they are golden brown.
 Then, dunk the top of the cookies in the cinnamon-sugar mixture again.